+Please indicate the number of students with exceptionalities in your classroom.
+If none, enter "0."

+Total Students with Exceptionalities Percent

+Please indicate the number of students in your classroom receiving services.
+A student reactegory, enter "0." may be in more than one category.
+Please mark all that apply for each student.
+If none in

 IEP/ISP Percent

 504 Plan Percent

 Title I Percent

+The I Peterik

 Gifted/Talented Percent

-200 A CONTROL OF THE

 Please indicate the number of ESL/ELL students in your classroom.
 If none, enter "0."

-ESL/ELL Percent
+ESUELL Percent

-Attendance

-Please indicate the days the MLC student was absent.
-Click to add additional rows.

-Date absent Reason
+Personn

+Ministry Traits

-Ministry Traits Discuss in relation to service in the school and congregation.
+Discuss in relation to service in the school and community.
 Comments

-reflects faith in the Savior, Jesus Christ shows joy and enthusiasm for teaching shows dedication to the teaching ministry participates in congregational activities participates in school activities Minnesota Standards of Effective Practice for Teachers (adapted) d)
+reflects faith in the Savior, Jesus Christ shows joy and enthusiasm for teaching

+shows dedication to the teaching ministry

+participates in school activities participates in community activities

+Minnesota Standards of Effective Practice

-Evaluate the trait, the ability, or the success of the student teacher in each of the items li 1 2 3 4 5 sted.
+Evaluate the trait, the ability, or the success of the student teacher in each of the items list sted.
 Use the following:

-Not evident Inconsistent Proficient Highly evident Mastered at an but developing exemplary level
+1 2 3 4 5 Not evident Inconsistent Proficient Highly evident Mastered at

+but developing an exemplary level

+exemplary level

+Standard 4: Subject Matter

 Standard 1: Subject Matter

+•

-1. demonstrates competence of the discipline(s) being taught Comments
+1. demonstrates competence in content area subject matter 1 Comments

-0 1 0 2 0 3 0 4 0 5

-2. researches to find additional information Comments
+8710.2000.1.2A

+2. helps students engage in inquiry and discovery Comments

-0 1 0 2 0 3 0 4 0 5
+1 2 3 4 5 8710 2000.1 2A

-Standard 2: Student Learning

-1. modifies plans/procedures to meet students' needs Comments
+•

-0 1 0 2 0 3 0 4 0 5
+3. utilizes appropriate interaction strategies to engage students in inquiry and discovery 1 0 2 0 3 0 4 0 5 Comments

+6710 2000 1 2H